If you are interested in participating, contact us!

 Smoking is harmful to oral health.
 However, quitting smoking can stop the progression of tobacco-related oral health problems.
 While advancing the understanding and how to improve smokers’ dental hygiene, we are studying the effectiveness of nicotine replacement sampling in dental practices to increase smoking cessation.

-Tobacco’s Harsh Effects on Dental Hygiene
+Tobacco’s Harsh Effects on Oral Health

 How to Improve Your Dental Hygiene as a Smoker